 - a.
-If the Board determines the status of the property is Non-Historic, no further action is required, and a Certificate of Appropriateness for Demolition shall be issued. - b.
+If the Board determines the status of the property is non-historic, no further action is required, and a Certificate of Appropriateness for Demolition shall be issued. - b.
+If the Board determines the status of the property is Non-Historic, the Certificate of Appropriateness for Demolition is granted with the following conditions: - The applicant provides a marker or a plaque on the property (pedestal or affixed to the new structure), visible from the right-of-way which provides the historic background of the structure to be demolished.
+(Section 5.5.F.4.j. of the ZLDR). - The applicant documents the property and donate any salvageable information and material to the Hollywood Historic Society for archival records. - c.
 If the Board determines that the status of the property is Historic, a recommendation by the Board, based on 5.5.F.4.e.
 Criteria, shall be forwarded to the City Commission.

-Certificate of Appropriateness for Design: Based on staff determination on provided proposal, the following shall apply:
+Certificate of Appropriateness for Design: Based on staff determination on provided proposal: